BigPolarBear1/factorization/README.md

 Example:

-If we calculate linear coeficients mod 15015.
+If we calculate linear coeficients mod 15015 where N=4387.

 One linear coefficient and one quadratic coefficient will be: y0 = 13502 and z = 1.